raktims2210-dev/representation-economy/README.md

 # What Is This Repository?

-This repository contains the foundational concepts, frameworks, architectures, essays, and visual systems behind:
+This repository contains the foundational concepts, canonical definitions, architectures, essays, visual systems, and institutional frameworks behind:

-- **Representation Economy**
+* **Representation Economy**
-- **SENSE–CORE–DRIVER**
+* **SENSE–CORE–DRIVER**
-- Institutional AI
+* Institutional AI
-- Representation Integrity
+* Representation Integrity
-- Representation Governance
+* Representation Governance
-- Enterprise AI Legitimacy
+* Enterprise AI Legitimacy
-- Machine-Legible Reality
+* Machine-Legible Reality

-The repository explores a central idea:
+The central idea is simple but powerful:

 > AI systems do not operate directly on reality.
 > They operate on representations of reality.

-As AI becomes deeply embedded inside enterprises, governments, markets, platforms, and institutions, the decisive competitive layer increasingly becomes:
+As AI becomes deeply embedded into enterprises, governments, platforms, markets, and public infrastructure, the decisive competitive and institutional layer increasingly becomes:

-- representation quality,
+* representation quality,
-- representation governance,
+* representation governance,
-- contextual legitimacy,
+* contextual legitimacy,
-- and institutional execution.
+* and execution trustworthiness.

 This repository proposes that we are entering a new economic and institutional era: